Zeppelin P Class: Service history

 The first P class Zeppelin constructed was LZ 38, assigned to the Army and first flown on 3 May 1915.
-After a series of raids on the East coast of England, it became the first airship to bomb London on 31 May 1915, dropping 3000 lb of bombs on the eastern suburb of London, killing seven people.
+After a series of raids on the East coast of England, it became the first airship to bomb London on 31 May 1915, dropping 3000 lb of bombs on an eastern suburb of London, killing seven people.
 A consequence of this raid was that reporting restrictions were introduced in England.
 Formerly press coverage contained detailed accounts of the location of bombing raids: after this, only generalised locations were published.
 It carried out five raids on England, before it was destroyed when its shed at Evere was bombed on 7 June 1915.

 LZ 40 (L 10) was the first P class flown by the Navy, and bombed London on 4 June 1915.
 It took part in five raids and made eight reconnaissance flights: on 3 September 1915 it was struck by lightning and crashed in flames in the North Sea near Neuwerk, Germany, with the loss of the entire 20-man crew.

 On 8 September 1915 LZ 45 (L 13), commanded by Heinrich Mathy, was the first Zeppelin to bomb central London, setting fire to textile warehouses to the north of St Paul's Cathedral and causing over half a million pounds worth of damage, around one sixth of all material damage caused by the bombing of Britain during the war.

-LZ 47 (LZ 77) and LZ 49 (LZ 79) were deployed to Namur in order to carry out bombing raid on Paris.
+LZ 47 (LZ 77) and LZ 49 (LZ 79) were deployed to Namur in order to carry out a bombing raid on Paris.
 LZ 49 (LZ 79) bombed Paris on the 29/30 of January, but was damaged by ground fire and was destroyed in a forced landing at Ath in Belgium.
 The Army Zeppelins were then used to support the German army in the early phases of the battle of Verdun.
 On 21 February, the first day of the German offensive, four of the six available Zeppelins set out to bomb the French supply lines.
 LZ 65 (LZ 95), the first Q class Zeppelin, was badly damaged by anti-aircraft fire and was destroyed in a crash landing at the base in Namur.
 The P class LZ 47 (LZ 77) was hit by anti-aircraft fire over Revigny, catching fire and killing the crew of 11, and LZ 58 (LZ 88) was forced to return to its base by squalls and snow showers.

 On the night of 2 - 3 April 1916, LZ 46 (L 14) attacked the city of Edinburgh and its port town of Leith in the first ever air raid over Scotland, dropping 25 high explosive and 19 incendiary bombs.
 Thirteen people were killed and 24 injured in the attack.
 A number of buildings were damaged, the most severe being inflicted on a bonded warehouse in Leith which burned down.
 Two bombs came close to Edinburgh Castle and as a result the Regalia of Scotland was subsequently moved to the castle vaults for safe keeping.